 - Idli-Dosa Batter – 2 cups

-- Mudakathan keerai (Balloon Vine Leaves) – 1 bunch
+- Mudakathan keerai or Balloon vine leaves - 1 bunch

 - Mint leaves – 1 handful